OPENDAP/cloud_formation/README.md

 Note that the PEM file name lacks the '.pem' extension.

-The AMI instamce numbers were fund using the Cloud Market site: https://thecloudmarket.com.
+The AMI instance numbers were fund using the Cloud Market site: https://thecloudmarket.com.

 Amazon has a set of utilities that can be installed by yum.
 Look at this